-A recent survey conducted by Action on Smoking and Health (ASH) and University College London (UCL) has found that more than one million smokers have successfully quit smoking since the coronavirus pandemic began.
+A survey in 2020 conducted by Action on Smoking and Health (ASH) and University College London (UCL) highlighted that more than one million smokers have successfully quit smoking since the coronavirus pandemic began.

-If you think that number sounds like a lot, then you’d be right.
 Conducted over four months, the number of smokers quitting in such a short period is the highest since the survey began back in 2007.
 People who quit smoking for longer than six weeks are reportedly happier with depression and anxiety reduced.
 Is the impact of Covid-19 the major influence behind the spike in numbers giving up smoking?
-Let’s look at why such a massive amount of people are quitting cigarettes and how vaping using the best starter kits can help you quit smoking, stay safe, and stay smoke-free.
+Let’s look at why such a massive amount of people are quitting cigarettes and how vaping using the best starter kits can help you quit smoking, stay safer and smoke-free.

 Why Have So Many People Quit Smoking?

-If you’re wondering why so many smokers have quit smoking the recent study by ASH and UCL presented findings that may or may not come as much of a surprise.
-A YouGov online pollster on behalf of ASH asked over 10,000 participants a range of questions about their smoking habits, with 41% of respondents revealing that this year’s coronavirus pandemic had in some way influenced their decision to quit smoking.
+A YouGov online pollster on behalf of ASH asked over 10,000 participants a range of questions about their smoking habits, with 41% of respondents revealing that the coronavirus pandemic had in some way influenced their decision to quit smoking.
 With a variety of factors responsible for their eventual choice, smokers cited reasons such as health concerns as the primary cause for quitting.

 How Does Smoking Harm My Health?

-For instance, every time you smoke poisonous tar entering the bloodstream, making your blood thicker.
+For instance, every time you smoke, poisonous tar enters the bloodstream, making your blood thicker.
 Increasing both blood pressure and heart rate, the narrowing of your arteries mean that smokers are up to twice as likely to suffer from heart disease resulting in a potential heart attack or stroke.

-The good news is that there are some tremendous pain-free options that will provide you with the nicotine you need to curb your cravings, with a fraction of the harm that smoking cigarettes causes.
+The good news is that some alternative options will provide you with the nicotine you need to curb your cravings, with a fraction of the harm that smoking cigarettes causes.

-If you’re thinking about quitting smoking either as a way to protect yourself from the dangers of coronavirus or as a lifestyle choice that is well overdue, choosing vaping to stay smoke-free can provide one of the most effective ways to go about it.
+If you’re thinking about quitting smoking either as a way to protect yourself from the dangers of coronavirus or as a well overdue lifestyle choice, choosing vaping to stay smoke-free can provide one of the most effective ways to go about it.
 Especially considering you can choose your nicotine level, slowly dropping to a nicotine-free e-cigarette to create the habit of smoking without the life-changing after effects should be the aim.
 It’s proven to be quite successful with many vapers who want to lose the addictive nature of nicotine to date.